thandipearl/Engineering-Quality-Analysis-with-R/README.md

 ---

-# Step 6 — Create the PCA Biplot
+# Create the PCA Biplot

 Finally, we create a **biplot** to visualize the relationship between the batches and the variables.